Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Medicine doesn’t need to be loud to be effective

-Because when we trust the land, learn its rhythms, and work with it instead of against it, something beautiful happens.
+When we trust the land, learn its rhythms, and work with it instead of against it, something beautiful happens.
+We feel steadier.
+More capable.
+More at home in our bodies.
+That’s the kind of wellness that lasts.

 Love.
 Balance.
 Wholeness.

-Stay Greatfull.
+Stay Grateful.
 Stay Rooted.

 Hala xo 🌿✨